 Sony A7 versus Canon 5D

 The Sony Alpha A7 and the Canon EOS 5D are two digital cameras that were officially introduced, respectively, in October 2013 and August 2005.
 The A7 is a mirrorless interchangeable lens camera, while the 5D is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A7 and the Canon 5D are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7 – represents 100 percent across all the size and weight measures).